MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Team Site

-Team Sites are generally used to faciltitate teamwork.
+Team Sites are generally used to facilitate teamwork.
 It generally has a set of people with permissions to work on content collaboratively, though not all people can create or edit content in all cases.

 ### Tenant